 Internal Lane Standard.
 Select the appropriate internal lane standard for your data.
 This list is updated when the kit selection is modified.

 Minimum RFU.
-Select the minimum RFU for samples, ILS, and ladder data.
+Select the minimum RFU for samples, ILS, ladder data, and interlocus peaks.
 The default values are obtained from the lab settings.
 If the lab settings are specified to not allow the user to override these parameters, then user input to these fields is disabled.

+Data.
+Select whether to obtain the raw or analyzed data from the .fsa files.
+If Analyzed is selected and there is no analyzed data, the results will indicate this condition.

-When the button labeled “OK” is pressed, the analysis begins and a new window appears with the status of the analysis as shown below.
+When the “OK” button is pressed, the analysis begins and a new window appears with the status of the analysis as shown below.